morganmayday/tayen-core/archetypes/banner/tactician.md

 > fluff text here

 The tactician's key ability is Intuition.
-Their primary skills are Command and Read Someone, and they are trained in Recall Historical Lore and Hit Hard.
+Their primary skills are Command and Read Someone, and they receive a rank in Recall Historical Lore and Hit Hard.

 | Level | Abilities |
 | ----- | --------- |